Book a room

 Two days, the full host of Nurdle equipment, and a group of willing volunteers led to a very welcome sight come Monday morning.
 The beach was visibly transformed, the sand returned to its natural splendour.

-"We understand that this might seem like a thankless task as the root cause itself are the plastics being manufactured" reflects Helen Bishop our Group Head of Sustainability and Engagement,
+"We understand that this might seem like a thankless task as the root cause itself are the plastics being manufactured" reflects Helen Bishop our Group Head of Sustainability and Engagement.

 Joining us were researchers from the University of Plymouth, gathering data to better understand how microplastics can be removed most efficiently.
-As part of this, they’ll be back to the Bay to monitor return rates.
+As part of this, they’ll be back to the Bay each month to monitor return rates.

 And what became of the nurdles collected?